 The Issue of Inflation

 As the economy and daily life are now back to normal from the COVID-19 pandemic, supply chain shortages around the world, large government spending, and high levels of demand for products and services mean that overall prices may rise.
 Inflation will raise your overall cost of living no matter what city you live in, however certain cities may be hit harder by the effects of inflation.
-This is increasingly a large issue in higher-cost cities especially, where you will likely already be spending more of your after-tax income on basic living costs, your budget will get squeezed even more.
+This is increasingly a large issue in higher-cost cities, where you will likely already be spending more of your after-tax income on basic living costs.
+This will cause your budget to get squeezed even further.
 Some of the expenses likely to rise the most with inflation are childcare costs, the price of gas, and the cost of dining and eating out.
 Having some savings as a buffer can be helpful if prices are to creep up, by buying yourself some extra breathing room from any temporary budget shortfalls.
 This can also be important as prices rise and you are waiting for your wage to increase as well.
 You can use an inflation calculator to see how much prices have increased in the United States, and compare it to different asset classes to see how you can beat inflation by investing or saving.

 As many Americans have a goal of purchasing a home, your housing affordability in a city is a factor that will influence if this goal will be attainable or not.
 Many large and high-cost cities along the east & west coast have some of the highest home prices in the whole country, which means that a large mortgage amount and large mortgage down payment may be necessary.
 This will mean that you will likely need to have a high-income to have a chance at buying in cities such as San Francisco, New York City, Boston, Honolulu, and San Jose with the following prices: